NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 In addition to random waypoint generation and/or straight line motion generation for the own-ship and/or target ships through the `BehaviorGenerator` class, the `rrt-rs` library can optionally be used for generating random ship behaviors, where Rapidly-exploring Random Trees (RRTs) are built for each ship initial state.
 See the source code for the `BehaviorGenerator` for more information.

+NOTE: The random generation of scenarios (poses, waypoints, speed plans etc.) are not guaranteed to succeed every time, especially since a finite number of iterations are considered in sampling procedures (for time and robustness reasons).
+Many edge cases can occur that makes a particular ship-ship encounter scenario unrealistic or not interesting.
+This makes it important that you check the generated scenarios.

 ### Visualizer

 Class responsible for visualizing scenarios run through by the Simulator, and visualizing/saving the results from these.
 A basic live plotting feature when simulating scenarios is available.
 The class can, as most other main modules, be configured from the example simulator configuration file under `config/`.

 ### Ship
 The Ship class simulates the behaviour of an individual ship and adheres to the `IShip` interface, which necessitates that the ship class provides a: